teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 "Furthermore, the mere indispensable expression of these ideas, based on the technical requirements of the videogame medium, may be protected only against virtually identical copying."
 Frybarger v.
 IBM.

 Modern video game graphics are a little different.
-With zillions of pixels and colors, any similarities between games should be eyed with closer suspicion.
+With high-resolution graphics and vivid colors, any similarities between games should be eyed with closer suspicion.

 <hr class="tall">

 ## No Infringement of Dawn of the Dead (2008)

 <img src="/images/copyright/dawn-of-the-dead-v-dead-rising-no-copyright-infringement.jpg" class="medium-image">

 Capcom's *Dead Rising* game took inspiration from George Romero's 1979 zombie classic *Dawn of the Dead*.
 In its copyright analysis, the court noted several similarities.
 In both works: (1) the story kicks off with a helicopter ride to a rural mall infested with zombies; (2) the mall has a gun shop; and (3) propane tanks and chainsaws are used in creative ways to kill zombies.
 Both works also parody rampant consumerism and critique sensational journalism.

 Before comparing the game to the original movie, the court filtered out the unprotectable scènes à faire (i.e., stock zombie elements).
 Unfortunately for Romero's Dawn of the Dead, all of the similarities were "driven by the wholly unprotectable concept of humans battling zombies in a mall during a zombie outbreak." *Capcom v.
 MKR Group*, 2008 WL 4661479 (N.D.
 Cal.
 2008).
 Since Capcom's video game only copied unprotectable ideas, there was no copyright infringement.